Recovery is possible

 Through psycho-educational counselling, we help our clients understand why they use substances and how to break harmful thought patterns and behaviours.
 We use refusal training to give clients the tools and coping strategies they need to resist using alcohol.

 CHRC’s alcohol addiction treatment program goes beyond individual and group therapy alone.
-We combine counselling—delivered by highly skilled psychotherapists—with personalized nutritional therapies, based on each client’s needs.
+We combine counselling—delivered by highly skilled psychotherapists, based on each client’s needs.
 Our comprehensive approach is designed to heal the body and mind, and our program is the only one of its kind in Ontario—or anywhere in Canada.

 Call us today to learn more about our Ontario men’s alcohol rehab program.
 Our private treatment centre is situated on 14 wooded acres in Peterborough, the ideal setting for recovery.